 Many online scams which are successful in taking money from unsuspecting victims may also pass their details onto other fraudulent companies.
 This means the victim’s data is recycled and their information may be passed around because scammers know that they have taken money/data before and that they are likely to do it again.
 If you think that you have been scammed before, flag all suspicious activity and speak to your bank.

 It’s a really good idea to change passwords regularly, and to use different passwords for different accounts, keep them safe, and do not share them with anyone.
 This way, if a scammer is able to access one account, they may be prevented from accessing others.

 You can contact the HMRC security team if you think you’ve given any personal information in reply to a suspicious email or text.

 If you are concerned about the legitimacy of a potential investment, the Financial Conduct Authority (FCA) has a dedicated live webpage where you can research and avoid identified scams.

-We specialise in tax and investments, so with us you would never need to worry about being scammed.
+We are fully trained and qualified, so with us you would never need to worry about being scammed.
 Why not get in touch with one of our specialists today?
 Whatever your needs, we will do everything we can to meet them.